 So why are these people learning a foreign language?
 Anyone could select all that applied to this question, and the answers confirmed my theory.

-Making a connection or communicating with others were the primary reasons people are learning a foreign language.
+Making a connection or communicating with others was the primary reason people were learning a foreign language.
 That made me happy in today’s technology-driven world, as I was worried that online translators and smart devices would become the means of communicating.
 But personal communication and connection still matter.
-And I get the six people that said, “I have to” :) I felt the same way about having to learn Latin in College for my History Major.
+And I got the six people who said, “I have to” :) I felt the same way about having to learn Latin in College for my History Major.
 I don’t remember a thing and never found joy in it, but I can now appreciate it.
-Learning Latin opened my eyes and makes me feel for my German students, who have to learn all these crazy grammar rules and endings and exceptions to my native language.
+Learning Latin opened my eyes and made me feel for my German students, who have to learn all these crazy grammar rules and endings and exceptions to my native language.
 I never knew how hard German was until I had to teach it!